irombie/irombie/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working at Cohere as a member of technical staff, doing posttraining of LLMs.
-- 🎶 I’m currently working on my first EP, follow me on [Spotify](https://open.spotify.com/artist/3Siu6zpJuUfFdZn6wHF30j?si=UpMH0DecQue-VNAgVoYfLQ) to hear it when it comes out (soon)! 👀
+- 🎶 I’m currently working on my first EP; follow me on <a href="https://open.spotify.com/artist/3Siu6zpJuUfFdZn6wHF30j?si=UpMH0DecQue-VNAgVoYfLQ" target="_blank">Spotify</a> to hear it when it comes out (soon)! 👀
 - 👯 I’m looking to collaborate on some federated learning projects, HMU if interested!
 - 💬 Ask me about large language models, federated learning, PhD related stuff!
 - ⚡ Fun fact: I can touch the tip of my nose with my tongue :P